-Different occupations have different levels of airborne contamination, mining and tunneling are great example of having higher than normal dust levels, these environments would result in the need to implement a cleaning process post shift.
+Different occupations have different levels of airborne contamination.
+Mining and tunneling are great examples of industries with higher than normal dust levels.
+These environments would result in the need to implement a cleaning process for respiratory equipment post shift.
+Aside from simple wearer comfort, a dirty mask harbours bacteria and mould, which puts a wearer at further risk of illness.

 Understanding AS/NZS 1715 Recommendations